Table of Contents

 Seems obvious, no?
 Easy to follow through?
 No.

 Studying correctly will make learning more pleasant and productive—all the while taking LESS (not more) time.
 Nothing is more frustrating (and a big waste of time) than showing up to a lecture and not understanding what the professor is talking about.
 (Did you do the reading assignment beforehand?)
-Nothing is more frustrating (and a big waste of time) than struggling on a homework assignment that you fundamentally have no clue about.
+Nothing is more frustrating (and a big waste of time) than struggling with a homework assignment that you fundamentally have no clue about.
 (Did you wait until the night before the deadline so you cannot get help in office hours?
 Did you skip the relevant lecture in the first place?
 Did you do the reading assignment?)
-These unpleasant scenarios and others like it can be avoided if you had the discipline and mechanics to do the right thing in the first place; trying to make up afterwards is a forever up-hill battle.
-Every topic you don’t understand well now will make it that much harder to understand the next topic that depends on it—don’t let it snowball.
+These unpleasant scenarios and others like it can be avoided if you had the discipline and mechanics to do the right thing in the first place; trying to make up afterwards is a forever uphill battle.
+Every topic you don’t understand well now will make it that much harder to understand the next topic that depends on it, so don’t let it snowball.

 Figuring out what is important

-When I look across a class cohort, the most telling difference between the thriving students and the struggling students is their ability to recognize what is actually important.
+When I look across a classroom, the most telling difference between the thriving students and the struggling students is their ability to recognize what is actually important.
 This comes across in what they focus on in the answers they give and in the questions they ask.
 More importantly, this translates to how they prioritize what they do.

 An important part of collegiate maturation is to learn to recognize what is actually important.
 Focusing on the unimportant is against Amdahl's Law.